 The result is “Mahalo Chicago”, a ten track album that reimagines what a ukulele album sounds like, and falls somewhere in the realm of Pinkerton, Plastic Ono Band, The Eraser, Morning Phase, with a dash of Blood Sugar Sex Magic.

 But as mastering engineer Matthew Barnhart said after receiving the tapes from Taylor “The Phranque album sounds killer btw, but I have no idea what kind of music it is”

 The sister 3-track rock ep “101.3 K-Rock New York” fits into more of a conventional alt rock box, while still clearly being the work of the same team.

-“Mahalo Chicago” will be out 5/27/22, and is currently available for preorder on bandcamp, and will be everywhere else for preorder April 13th the day “101.3 K-Rock New York” hits streaming platforms.
+“Mahalo Chicago” came out 5/27/22, and is currently available for preorder on bandcamp, and will be everywhere else for preorder April 13th the day “101.3 K-Rock New York” hits streaming platforms.

-Subsequently the Phranque super deluxe limited edition pandemic cassette will be released 5.25.22 at Our wicked Lady.
+Subsequently the Phranque super deluxe limited edition pandemic cassette was released 5.25.22 at Our wicked Lady.
 Featuring all 27 songs Phranque recorded (2020-2021).
 They are available for preorder on bandcamp.

 Side A : Mahalo Chicago - 101.3 K-Rock New York - Love Bomb (2021 single)

 Side B : 13 (La Cosa Nostra)